-20 fast and fluid news apps for iPhone and Android
+Keep up-to-date with the best news apps on iPhone and Android

 NPR News Radio

-If you would rather listen to your news on the go, instead of reading, then the NPR News Radio app is a consistently good performer when it comes to user ratings.
-Follow, and listen, to local and national news on your smartphone.
-You can create a playlist of your favorites, or listen to public radio podcasts.
-The app also lets you find stations based on your current location using your smartphone’s GPS.
+If you’d rather listen to your news, then the NPR News Radio app is a consistently good performer.
+Follow and listen to local and national news on your smartphone, then create a playlist of your favorites — or just listen to the public radio podcasts.
+The app also finds local stations using your smartphone’s GPS, so you can even keep abreast of news close to home.

 Download now for: